smyrgeorge/sqlx4k/README.md

 We support the following targets:

-- jvm (only PostgreSQL is supported at the moment)
+- jvm (only PostgreSQL and MySQL are supported at the moment)
 - iosArm64
 - androidNativeX64
 - androidNativeArm64